Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 4. Belief and Evidence

-A lot of what we have been talking about revolves around willingness to question ourselves.
+A lot of what we have been talking about revolves around the willingness to question ourselves.
 But this should not make us think that we should give up having beliefs altogether.

 You can have a belief without being completely certain about it.